cirosantilli/cirosantilli.github.io/x86-paging.md

 Paging could be implemented in software but is hardware implemented because paging operations are done at every single memory access and therefore need to be very fast.

+Another notable example of RAM data structure used by the CPU is the [IDT](https://en.wikipedia.org/wiki/Interrupt_descriptor_table) which sets up interrupt handlers.
+This is a common technique when lots of data must be transmitted to the CPU.

 ## Example: simplified single-level paging scheme

 This is an example of how paging operates on a *simplified* version of a x86 architecture